Versão em Português

 THE PROJECT

-The first component is led by the Timbira peoples, in Indigenous lands located in the states of Maranhão and Tocantins.
-It was developed based on a participatory survey on climate change, health impacts among the Timbira, and adaptation strategies, carried out by CTI in partnership with the Associação Wyty Catë of the Timbira Communities of Maranhão and Tocantins during the COVID-19 pandemic.
-The survey highlighted the link between worsening epidemiological conditions and historical territorial pressures, which have been intensified by climate change.
+The first component involves the Timbira peoples, in Indigenous territories located in the states of Maranhão and Tocantins.
+It was developed based on the participatory survey on climate change, impacts on Timbira health, and adaptation strategies carried out by CTI together with the Wyty Catë Association of the Timbira Communities of Maranhão and Tocantins during the COVID‑19 pandemic.
+The survey highlighted the link between the worsening epidemiological conditions in the communities and the historical pressures on the territory, which have been intensified by climate change.

-The second component involves the Guarani Mbya peoples, across 19 Indigenous lands in the Vale do Ribeira region (São Paulo) and the coast of Paraná, within the Iguape–Cananéia–Paranaguá Estuarine-Lagoon Complex, home to some of the most well-preserved stretches of Atlantic Forest.
-In line with Axis 1 of PNGATI — focused on territorial and natural resource protection —, the project adopts a strategy that combines non-Indigenous systems and tools with traditional Guarani knowledge and practices for territorial monitoring and protection.
+The second component involves the Guarani Mbyá peoples in 22 Indigenous territories located in the Vale do Ribeira (São Paulo) region and along the coast of Paraná, in the Iguape‑Cananéia‑Paranaguá Estuarine‑Lagoon Complex, which contains some of the most intact stretches of Atlantic Forest.
+Guided by Axis 1 of PNGATI, which addresses territorial protection and the natural resources of Indigenous Lands, the strategy adopted for the project combines systems and tools used by non‑Indigenous actors with the knowledge and traditional practices used by the Guarani to monitor and protect their territories.

 INTERVENTION LOGIC